mindspore-ai/docs/docs/mindformers/docs/source_en/guide/pre_training.md

 ## More Information

-For more training examples of different models, see [the models supported by MindFormers](https://www.mindspore.cn/mindformers/docs/en/master/introduction/models.html).
+For more training examples of different models, see [the models supported by MindSpore TransFormers](https://www.mindspore.cn/mindformers/docs/en/master/introduction/models.html).